na-Itms/0ad-gdd/book/gameplay/main/vision.md

-and the dawn of history.* *It is a glimpse into an era when the empires of the world are at their zenith.* *It is but a breath of an age when mighty rulers wield rods of iron and brazen swords;* *to demonstrate that they are indeed the greatest ancient civilisation!*
+and the dawn of history.* *It is a glimpse into an era when the empires of the world are at their zenith.* *It is but a breath of an age when mighty rulers wield rods of iron and brazen swords;* *to demonstrate that they are indeed the greatest ancient civilization!*

 Let's break this creed down piece by piece.